Frequently Asked Questions

 Are these results biased?
 I’ve heard that test designer Alexey Lukin is working at iZotope – is this why iZotope is showing (one of) the best results?

 This web-site has been started without any participation of Alexey Lukin.
 It originally featured only 1 kHz tone spectra after conversion from 96 kHz to 44.1 kHz.
 Alexey Lukin joined the team later and proposed several new tests, such as a sine chirp and pre-post ringing test.
 They were discussed among our volunteers and contributors at the Mastering Webboard and found useful for analyzing different aspects of SRC algorithms.
 The graphs are generated in (slightly specialized) versions of RMAA and RX programs, which are co-developed by Alexey Lukin.
-We believe that all of the tested SRCs are put in fair conditions and there is no preference for any of them.
-The spectrum analyzers of RMAA and RX are considered accurate and they agree with other spectrum analyzers that we have tested.
-Our results are reproducible and verifiable, as mentioned above.
-If you believe that any of the results are unfair or inaccurate, please call it to our attention by emailing us.

 During recent years, this web-site has helped several software manufacturers to improve or fix bugs in their SRC algorithms, and we are proud to be part of this process.